LucasDelfino92/morrowindsharp/main.md

   - [X] 00 Vanilla Ghostgate

 [**LDM - Context Matters**](https://www.nexusmods.com/morrowind/mods/48273)
 Edits, re-filters, or adds on to vanilla dialogue to add more situational nuance.
+Consider it an unofficial dialogue patch.

 [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410)
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.